byerlikaya/SmartRAG/docs/en/configuration/advanced.md

 ## Advanced Configuration

-Use SmartRAG's advanced features to create more reliable and performant systems:
+<p>Use SmartRAG's advanced features to create more reliable and performant systems:</p>

----

 ## Fallback Providers